bitlogik/uniblow/docs/LinuxRunBin.md

 For the following Linux OS :

-* Ubuntu from version 22.04
+* Ubuntu version 22.04 and newer
 * Ubuntu derivatives, like Mint or PureOS
 * Debian Bullseye 11, Bookworm 12
-* Tails OS : Should work on any v6.x
+* Tails OS v6.x

 It may run on other Linux, as RHEL or Fedora.
 But without any testing and no guarantee.